Frequently Asked Questions (FAQs)

 That company’s website, and that of its home regulator, are good places to start in this respect.
 More generally, comfort can be gained from the high entry requirements applied to banks wanting to operate in Jersey (see Q3) and the existence of a depositor compensation scheme (see Q1).

 In the case of banks that are incorporated in Jersey i.e. they take the form of Jersey companies, the Island’s regulatory regime has established requirements designed to ensure a bank’s viability at all times.
-The international standard, Basel II, was adopted in Jersey in line with all main European and other jurisdictions in January 2008.
+The current international standard, Basel II, was adopted in Jersey in line with all main European and other jurisdictions in January 2008.
 In addition to applying standard minimum capital requirements for a range of risks (to which Jersey has historically added a margin of 25%), Basel II facilitates the specific analysis of each bank’s full risk profile and enables their capital requirements to be increased to reflect these.

 In cases of crisis, the Commission would be better able to ring fence the assets of a Jersey company in order to protect its depositors than it would be able to in the case of a branch.
 A greater reliance on the actions of the home regulator therefore occurs in the latter case.
 However, activity and inter-dependence between Jersey incorporated banks and their parents is very high in most cases and it would be difficult to separate the fortunes of one from the other.